microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 # 6. Release: Try DeepSpeed Chat Today!

-We are very excited to share that DeepSpeed-Chat with all its features described in this blog is now open-sourced and available to the AI community.
+We are very excited to share that DeepSpeed-Chat described in this blog is now open-sourced and available to the AI community.

 *    To get started, please visit our github page for DeepSpeed-Chat: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)

-*    We will continue to enhance DeepSpeed-Chat with more features in the near future with your support.
-You can find the currently supported features, as well as our roadmap here [Roadmap](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/README.md#roadmap)
+*    We will continue to improve DeepSpeed-Chat with your feedback and support.
+Our [Roadmap](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/README.md#roadmap) details all the currently supported features as well as ones that are planned for future.

-DeepSpeed-Chat is released as part of the bigger DeepSpeed ecosystem comprising of a multitude of Deep Learning systems and modeling technologies.
+DeepSpeed-Chat is a part of the bigger DeepSpeed ecosystem comprising of a multitude of Deep Learning systems and modeling technologies.
 To learn more, please visit our website[link to website] and our github page[].
 You can also follow us on twitter [twitter handle] for the latest news on DeepSpeed.
 If you are a Chinese user, please follow us or 开源社 kaiyuanshe WeChat(微信) 公众号,and if you are a Japanse user, please follow Japanese twitter account [at Japanese twitter handle]

-DeepSpeed welcomes your contributions!
+Last but not least, DeepSpeed welcomes your contributions!
 We encourage you to issue bug reports or PRs on the [DeepSpeed GitHub](https://github.com/microsoft/DeepSpeed/) page.
-Please see our [contributing guide](https://github.com/microsoft/DeepSpeed/blob/master/CONTRIBUTING.md) for more details.
-We are also open to collaboration, and you can also reach out to us at deepspeed-info@microsoft.com for related questions.
+Please see our [contributing guide](https://github.com/microsoft/DeepSpeed/blob/master/CONTRIBUTING.md) for more details on how to contribute.
+We are also open to collaborations, and you can also reach out to us at deepspeed-info@microsoft.com for related questions.